 Why do you want to share your story?

 I am open and willing to share my story because I am so grateful for the help I received, I am blessed, and I would like to inspire hope to others potentially facing the same problem of recurrent pregnancy losses, or miscarriages.

 What was your infertility diagnosis?

 My very first pregnancy was 15 years ago and achieved through IUI.
 Though I wasn’t having trouble conceiving when we tried again later in my life, I miscarried 3 times.
-We came to FCI to find out why and to save future pregnancies.
+We came to Fertility Centers of Illinois to find out why, and to save future pregnancies.